benjamin-colussi/cs488finalproject/README.md

 * for path tracing, when we write the LTE as an integral over paths, do we still generate random direction rays? or should we be sampling from all the objects in scene?
 * why divide by 2 pi for uniform hemisphere? steradians? help visualizing?
 * generating cos weighted hemisphere direction in small path tracer vs pbrt?

+* is it possible to sample the same path twice? should we account for this?

+* if we sample from a BRDF for a diffuse surface, we r getting a random direction - so we use the solid angle integral?
+* if we sample from the surface of a light, we get a point on the surface and test visibility - so we use the area integral?
+* can we mix the two approaches? do we have to be careful about anything?
+* is this where multiple importance sampling comes in?

+* how to model the light itself accurately? we use wattage but im confused ...
+* should it fall off at distance increases?

+* a little stumped on perfect reflection ...

+* what is the reason for passing by reference? is it to not overflow?